xdrpp/stc/goxdr/goxdr.1.md

 `Marshal` is the method that actually does whatever work will be applied to the data structure.
-The second argument, `val`, will be called with generated go value that must be traversed.
+The second argument, `val`, will be the go value that must be marshaled/unmarshaled.
 To simplify data structure traversal, the value is not always just a pointer to the value to be marshaled--in some cases the value is cast to or wrapped in a defined type that allows handling of many different types to be collapsed together.
 Specifically, here is the type of `val` depending on what is being marshaled:

 * For bool and all 32-bit numeric types (including the size of variable-length arrays), `val` is passed as a pointer implementing